 Explore current and future job prospects for people working as an "illustrator and graphic designer" in Ontario or Canada.

 The employment outlook will be moderate for Graphic designers and illustrators (NOC 52120) in Ontario for the 2023-2025 period.

 The following factors contributed to this outlook:

-- Employment growth will lead to several new positions.
+- Employment growth will lead to a moderate number of new positions.